-An owl’s call in the distance wakened her.
-Startled, her eyes searching in the early morning shadows.
-No one came.
-She called out, softly at first, a little less fearful, with each passing minute.
-Finally she screamed, as her mother’s lifeless face lolled over.
+An owl’s call in the distance stirring her.
+Startled, her wide eyes now searching the early morning shadows.
+No one.
+She calls out, softly at first, a little less fearful with each passing minute.
+Finally she screams, as her mother’s lifeless face lolled over.